Island of Lost Souls (1932 film): Plot

-Meanwhile, the American consul at Apia, Samoa, learns about Parker's location from the cowed freighter captain.
-Parker's fiancée Ruth Thomas persuades Captain Donahue to take her to Moreau's island.
+Meanwhile, the American consul at Apia, Samoa learns about Parker's location from the cowed freighter captain, after the captain fails to tell Parker's fiancée Ruth Thomas (whom Montgomery radioed from the freighter and whom the captain rudely propositions) why Parker is not on the ship, and she complains to the consul.
+Thomas persuades Captain Donahue to take her to Moreau's island.
 She is reunited with Parker and Moreau persuades them to stay the night.
+Moreau later tells Montgomery that Parker may not be needed to provide experimentation with fertility.

 The ape-themed Ouran, one of Moreau's creations, tries to break into Ruth's room but is driven away by her screams.
 Montgomery confronts Moreau and implies Moreau arranged Ouran's attempted break-in.
 Donahue tries to reach the ship and fetch his crew.
-Moreau, seeing him depart, dispatches Ouran to strangle him.
-Learning Moreau has allowed Ouran to break the Law, the other beast-men no longer feel bound by it; they set their huts ablaze and defy Moreau, who tries and fails to regain control.
-The beast-men drag Moreau into his House of Pain and stab him to death with his own surgical knives.
+Moreau, seeing him depart, dispatches Ouran to strangle him; Ouran fights and kills Donahue.

+Learning of Moreau's mortality and manipulations, the other beast-men no longer feel bound by the Law; as the Sayer declaims that Moreau made them into things, neither man nor beast, they set their huts ablaze, presumably kill M'ling (Moreau's loyal dog-man), who fights them, and defy Moreau, who tries and fails to regain control.
+The beast-men drag Moreau into his House of Pain and brutally hack him to death on the operating table with his own surgical knives.
 Parker and Ruth escape with help from the disaffected Montgomery.
-Parker tries to rescue Lota but she decides to buy the group some time when she notices Ouran ambushing them, leading to both of their deaths.
-The others escape by boat as the island goes up in flames.
+Parker tries to rescue Lota but she decides to buy the group some time when she notices Ouran ambushing them, leading to both of their deaths; in her dying moments, she tells Parker to flee to the sea.
+The others escape by boat as the island goes up in flames, presumably destroying Moreau's work and eradicating the beast-men.

 Cast

 Cast sourced from the AFI Catalog of Feature Films.

-Some sources state that actors Buster Crabbe, Alan Ladd and Randolph Scott were among the beast men extras, but no proof of this has been found.
+Some sources state that actors Buster Crabbe, Alan Ladd and Randolph Scott were among the beast-men extras, but no proof of this has been found.